jfritzel44/freeyourmindblocker/README.md

-# freeyourmindblocker
+# FreeYourMind Blocker
-FreeYourMInd Free Chrome Extension Blocker
+A Free Website Blocker for Chrome, add unlimited websites, no restrictions